kamshory/ESP32DrumPad/README.md

 ![Wiring](https://raw.githubusercontent.com/kamshory/ESP32DrumPad/main/images/wiring.drawio.svg)

 The ESP32 WROOM-32 only allows us to create drum pads with 15 channels.
 This is because there are only 15 pins that can function as ADC (Analog to Digital Converter).
 However, our application allows the use of an ESP32 S3 which has a 16 pin ADC.
+In this project, we will only use 12 channel of ADC due it's limitation.
+So, channel 13, 14 and 15 will be removed.

 When using the ESP32 WROOM-32, the application must be limited so that it does not scan pin 16, causing the application to become unstable.
 This setting is hard coded in the application before flashing it to the ESP32.